 smalltalk…supporting the early years sector in Wales for over 30-years.

-Published quarterly since spring 1986 and mailed free of charge to all Wales PPA members, smalltalk is the must-read title for early years education and childcare providers in Wales.
+Published quarterly since spring 1986, printed on a matt uncoated recycled paper and mailed free of charge to all Early Years Wales members in a polybag made from potatoes…yes, that’s right..potatoes!! smalltalk is the must-read title for early years education and early years childcare providers in Wales.

 Welcome to Early Years Wales

 …apologies for the slightly later publication date but we have a very good reason for the delay.
 Since we announced in October that Wales PPA had become Early Years Wales, we’ve been a little busy crossing the i’s & dotting the t’s.
 Or is the other way around?!

 The process of rebranding has been a very exciting one and we are delighted to be able to reveal our new look to you throughout the content of this issue.
 To paraphrase the glossies ‘new year, new us’, we hope you like it as much as we do.